cityteam/stats/INSTALLATION.md

 press *Enter* to exit this application.

 At this point, we have successfully created empty databases.
-The required table structures and initial data will be installed later, as part of the *Application Environment* setup.
+The required table structures and initial data will be created the first time that the server application is started, later on.

-## Application Environment Installation

-These steps must take place on the host computer selected for the *Application Environment*.

-### Install Database Command Line Tools

-If the *Database Environment* and *Application Environment* are installed on different computers, you will need to install the database command line tools locally on the *Application Environment* computer as well.

-Download the latest release of [PostgreSQL](https://www.postgresql.org/download/) for your platform, and install it.
-Installation notes:
-* When choosing components to be installed, select only *Command Line Tools*.
-* Add the directory containing the Postgres command line tools to the **PATH** environment variable in your shell.
-On a MacOS system, this will be a directory named like **/Library/PostgreSQL/13/bin**.
-* You may need to restart your command line window after making this change.
-* Verify that the command line tools by executing *psql --version* and observing the version number response.

 ### Install Git Command Line Tools

 *Git* is a source code control management application that records changes (as you make them) to the source code.
-It is required even on a production install, because it is needed to download and build the application itself.

-Pick the most recent binary release for your platform at [Git](https://git-scm.com/downloads) and install it.
+If you do not have Git installed already, pick the most recent binary release for your platform at [Git](https://git-scm.com/downloads) and install it.
 You may need to restart your command line window after installation to pick up the PATH changes.
 After successful installation, verify the required tools are available as follows:

 ```shell
 git --version